Chart Color Schemes

 The level of residential development activity in Melton is very low in comparison to the average area assessed nationally by AreaSearch

 Melton has seen approximately 12 new homes approved annually over the past five financial years, totalling 62 homes.
-In FY2026 so far, 0 approvals have been recorded.
-The population has fallen during this period, but development activity has been adequate relative to population change, which is positive for buyers.
+As of FY-26, 0 approvals have been recorded so far.
+Despite a decline in population during this period, development activity has been adequate relative to other areas, which is positive for buyers.
 New properties are constructed at an average value of $283,000, below the regional average, suggesting more affordable housing options.

 Frequently Asked Questions - Development